JuliaSmoothOptimizers/Krylov.jl/docs/src/interfaces/building.md

 | JuliaC.jl | ≥ 0.3.8 |
 | C / Fortran compiler | gcc / clang, gfortran |

-[JuliaC.jl](https://github.com/JuliaLang/JuliaC.jl) wraps Julia's `juliac` compiler and adds `--bundle`, which produces a self-contained library that embeds the Julia runtime, so no separate Julia installation is required at run time.
+[JuliaC.jl](https://github.com/JuliaLang/JuliaC.jl) wraps Julia's `juliac` compiler and adds `--bundle`.
+This produces a self-contained library that embeds the Julia runtime, so no separate Julia installation is required at run time.

 ## Build from source